Gold Award (Girl Scouts of the USA): First Class: 1938 to 1940

 In 1938 the Golden Eaglet changed to the First Class Award.

 Curved Bar: 1940 to 1963

-This award was earned by Intermediate Scouts who had already earned the First Class Award and were the way to bridge to Senior rank.
+This award was earned by Intermediate Scouts who had already earned the First Class Award and was a bridge to Senior rank.
 Because of the shortage of metal during WWII, at first the award was a curved embroidered patch worn on the uniform.
 In 1947, the Curved Bar pin was introduced.

 First Class: 1963 to 1980

-In 1963 the award went back to being called First Class.
+In 1963 the award reverted to being called First Class.
 Requirements for earning the First Class Award changed over the 17 years it was offered.
 Beginning in 1963, Cadette Scouts were required to earn four Challenges, plus at least six badges in specific areas: